 · whether a property is likely to be sold/let

-· whether a property is likely to require maintenance, etc.
+· whether a property is likely to be void/require maintenance, etc.

 Clustering is an example of an unsupervised method, typically used for exploratory analysis.
 This means that, rather than making predictions, the goal is to simply gain a greater understanding of the data, discovering any patterns or points of interest.
 Observations are grouped into clusters based on their similarities and differences.

 A housing company can use this technique to understand their tenants and properties more fully.
 For example, tenants can be placed into groups based on similar characteristics, such as age, gender, occupation, length of time in the property etc. Subsequently, the housing company can then target these groups more efficiently, for marketing or maintenance purpose, for instance.